hackforla/peopledepot/docs/architecture/technical-details-of-permission-for-user-fields.md

     **serializers.py, permission_check.py**
 - get (read)
     - /user - see above bullet about response fields.
     - /user/<uuid> fetches a specific user.
 See above bullet about response fields.
-If the requester does not have permission to view the user, PermisssionUtil.get_user_read_fields will find no fields to serialize and throw a ValidationError
+If the requesting_user does not have permission to view the user, PermisssionUtil.get_user_read_fields will find no fields to serialize and throw a ValidationError
 - patch (update): `UserViewSet.partial_update` => `UserValidation.validate_patch_request(request)`.\
-    validate_user_fields_patchable(requesting_user, target_user, request_fields)\` will compare request fields
+    validate_user_fields_patchable(requesting_user, response_related_user, request_fields)\` will compare request fields
     against `cru.user_post_fields[admin_global]` which is derived from `_cru_permissions`.
-If the request fields include a field outside the requester's scope, the method returns a PermissionError, otherwise the record is udated.  **views.py, permission_check.py**
+If the request fields include a field outside the requesting_user's scope, the method returns a PermissionError, otherwise the record is udated.  **views.py, permission_check.py**
-- post (create): UserViewSet.create: If the requester is not a global admin, the create method will throw an error.
+- post (create): UserViewSet.create: If the requesting_user is not a global admin, the create method will throw an error.
 Calls UserValidation.validate_user_fields_postable which compares pe **views.py**